amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 **Figure 8-3**.
 Dapr output binding.

+1. The Dapr sidecar reads the binding configuration file with the information on how to connect to the external resource.
+In the example, the external resource is a Twilio SMS account.
-1. Your application invokes the `/v1.0/bindings/sms` endpoint on the Dapr sidecar.
+2. Your application invokes the `/v1.0/bindings/sms` endpoint on the Dapr sidecar.
 In this case, it uses an HTTP POST to invoke the API.
 It's also possible to use gRPC.
-2. The Dapr sidecar calls the external messaging system to send the message.
+3. The binding component running in the Dapr sidecar calls the external messaging system to send the message.
 The message will contain the payload passed in the POST request.

-As an example, you can invoke an output binding using curl:
+As an example, you can invoke an output binding by invoking the Dapr API using curl:

 ```bash
 curl -X POST -H "Content-Type: application/json" -d payload.json http://localhost:3500/v1.0/bindings/sms